Sage-Bionetworks/schematic/DOCUMENTATION.md

 The DCC provides dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.
 Your center may decide where to store datasets depending on existing contracts, dataset location, or other preferences.

 The DCC supports dataset transfers to both clouds via the Synapse platform.
-Please create a Synapse account [here](https://www.synapse.org/), if you do not already have an existing account.
+Please create a Synapse account <a href = "https://www.synapse.org/" target = "_blank">here</a>, if you do not already have an existing account.

 Next, please provide your Synapse username and indicate your cloud platform preference to your DCC liaison.
 You can indicate a cloud platform of your choice, however the DCC recommends the following options: